cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 ### Town Square (N8)
 >The shops and homes that enclose the town square are decorated with limp, tattered garlands and painted wooden boxes filled with tiny, dead flowers.
 In the middle of the square is a large wooden platform about four feet tall.
 This square stage features stocks lined up around the edges and facing outward towards the rest of the town square, locked in which are several men, women, and children wearing crude, plaster donkey heads on full display.
 In the center of this platform is an empty gallows, a trio of nooses hanging ready and waiting.
 >
->Around the square, peasants in patchwork clothes eye you suspiciously as they use cups and vases to draw water from a crumbling stone fountain.
+>Off to the side of the square, peasants in patchwork clothes eye you suspiciously as they use cups and vases to draw water from a crumbling stone fountain.
 Standing tall at the center of the fountain is a gray statue of an impressive man facing west.
 All around the square are posted proclamations:

-Come one, come all,
+>Come one, come all,

-to the greatest celebration of the year:
+>to the greatest celebration of the year:

-THE WOLF'S HEAD JAMBOREE!
+>THE WOLF'S HEAD JAMBOREE!

-Attendance and children required.
+>Attendance and children required.

-Pikes will be provided.
+>Pikes will be provided.

-ALL WILL BE WELL!
+>ALL WILL BE WELL!

-- The Baron -
+>	- The Baron -

 ### Vistani Camp (N9)